lheapcs/docs/pages/connector-authentication/Kustomer.md

 * **API key**

-For more information go to https://help.kustomer.com/outbound-webhooks-rkUQvela8
+See [the Kustomer documentation](https://help.kustomer.com/outbound-webhooks-rkUQvela8) for more details.